stew3254/tulip/README.md

 # Tulip
-A Turing machine and Language for it in Lua
+A Virtual machine and Language for it in Lua

 ## Documentation